zkud/toolbox/README.md

 - nvim

-Dockerized NvChad build for some basic editing.
+Dockerized nvim + NvChad build for some basic editing.
+State is fully cached.